calcuis/quiz-compiler/README.md

 ## Quiz Game
-**Time limit approach was implemented (one minute for each question) in the latest version.

-*You should compile your itemset via `Editor` first before kicking start with the `Quiz`.
+**You should compile your itemset via `Editor` first before kicking start with the `Quiz`.

+*Time limit approach was implemented (one minute for each question) in the latest version.

+*Quit button was added to terminate the game peacefully.

 **Game:** Quiz